Assault On Family/Household Member – Not Guilty

 A 24-year-old young man was charged with Assault and Battery and Threatening to Commit a Crime after an alleged altercation with his ex-girlfriend.
 The ex-girlfriend went to the police and told them that she and the defendant had gotten into an argument regarding their relationship.
 She told police that the defendant shook her and threatened to put a bullet in her head.
 She also claimed that the defendant told her that she didn’t know what she was getting herself into.
 At trial, attorney Casale was successful in obtaining a not guilty verdict.

-Do not hesitate to get in touch with the office of Worcester, Massachusetts, criminal defense lawyer Gregory Casale.
+Do not hesitate to get in touch with Gregory Casale Attorney At Law, criminal defense lawyer, and the best assault and battery attorney in Worcester.
 We answer the phones 24 hours daily.
-Contact us by calling c or 877-752-7501.
+Contact us by calling us or by clicking here to fill out an online contact form.